StoneT2000/BC19/README.md

 The values ...
 - 0, ...
 5 are reserved for units to tell all castles which unit got spawned.
 - 6 is reserved for units to tell all castles to pause building that turn.

+## Signal Encoding
+The values ...
+- 1 is reserved for units to tell other units with attacking abilities to go and attack the first known structure